Aid group claims harassment in Italy’s block of rescue boat

-MILAN (AP) — The humanitarian group SOS Mediterranee said Thursday that Italian authorities have blocked its rescue ship in port and characterized the move as harassment.
+MILAN (AP) — A migrant rescue organization said Thursday that Italian authorities have blocked its ship in a Sicilian port, characterizing the move as harassment.

-The group’s ship Ocean Viking arrived in Sicily on July 7 with 180 migrants rescued off Libya, the last ship active in carrying out migrant rescues in the central Mediterranean.
+SOS Mediterranee’s ship arrived in Sicily on July 7 carrying 180 migrants who were rescued off Libya.
+The group said in a statement that preventing the Ocean Viking from heading back to open water was ‘’blatant administrative harassment … aimed at impeding our lifesaving work.’’

-The aid group said in a statement that the move was ‘’blatant administrative harassment … aimed at impeding our lifesaving work.’’
-Such actions, it said, has discouraged other ships from operating off Libya, in the perilous central Mediterranean Sea, where thousands of migrants seeking safety or a better life in Europe have perished.
+Such actions, it said, discourage other migrant rescue vessels from operating in the perilous central Mediterranean Sea, where thousands of migrants have died while seeking safety or better lives in Europe.
+The Ocean Viking was the last ship actively carrying out rescues in the central Mediterranean off Libya.

-Italian authorities cited safety concerns, specifically that the ship was carrying more people than its certification allows, the group said in a statement.
-SOS Mediterranee noted that the ship had nonetheless passed previous inspections, and that it had to wait 11 days for a port.
+Italian authorities cited safety reasons for keeping the ship in port, specifically that the Ocean Viking was carrying more people than its certification allows, according to SOS Mediterranee.
+The organization noted that the ship had passed previous inspections and waited 11 days to secure a port to disembark the rescued passengers.

 “Why wasn’t safety more of a concern to maritime authorities’’ then, said Frédéric Penard, the group’s director of operations.

-Italian authorities similarly detained SeaWatch3 earlier this month, which the operator, Sea-Watch International, denounced as ‘’an excuse to block rescue ships,’’ based on a technical inspection. ‘’They argue with the lack of safety of rescued persons on board,’’ the group said on Twitter, ‘’but they themselves make sure that people are in distress for days’’ without providing rescue.
+Italian authorities similarly detained SeaWatch3 earlier this month.
+The aid group that operates that rescue ship, denounced the action based on a technical inspection as ‘’an excuse to block rescue ships.’’

+“They argue with the lack of safety of rescued persons on board,’’ the group said on Twitter, ‘’but they themselves make sure that people are in distress for days’’ without providing rescue.

+International Organization for Migration spokeswoman Safa Msehli pointed to “very little, if any, life-saving capacity” recently in the central Mediterranean, which she called “the most dangerous sea crossing in the world.”

+“We continue to see people dying, we continue to see boats disappearing.
+It’s really concerning to see such restrictions on the work of NGOs, and the absence of the state” in search-and-rescue operations, Msehli said.

 Italy has taken a hard line on private rescue boats, expressing concern that such operations encourage human traffickers in Libya to keep launching migrants toward Europe, often unseaworthy dinghies or fishing boats.
 Fresh concerns have also been generated by the coronavirus epidemic, after some migrants have tested positive.